 More information on the SAD can be found at:

 Regulation (EC) No 450/2008 laying down the Community Customs Code (so-called the “Modernized Customs Code”) aimed at the adaptation of customs legislation and at introducing the electronic environment for customs and trade.
 This Regulation entered into force on June 24, 2008 and was due to be applicable once its implementing provisions were in force by June 2013.
 However, the Modernized Customs Code was recast as a Union Customs Code (UCC) before it became applicable.
-The Union Customs Code (UCC) Regulation entered into force in October 2013 and repealed the MCC Regulation; its substantive provisions will apply only on May 1st 2016.
-Until this time, the Community Customs Code and its implementing provisions continue to apply.
+The Union Customs Code (UCC) Regulation entered into force in October 2013 and repealed the MCC Regulation.
+Its substantive provisions went into effect on May 1st 2016.

 Imported goods must be accompanied by a customs declaration, which has to be submitted in writing, and an invoice in duplicate.
 Normally the German importer files this declaration.
 The commercial invoice must show the country of purchase and the country of origin of the goods.
 The invoice should contain:

 In addition, a certificate of origin may be required in some cases.